BitcoinAndLightningLayerSpecs/lsp/channel-request.md

 - `POST /lsp/channels/{id}/open`: Synchronously open channel.

 The request is split between 2 phases: Purchasing a channel and opening a channel.

+### Basic client flow

+1. Client pulls `GET /lsp/channels` to determine what the api supports.
+2. Client calls `POST /lsp/channels` with the values demanded to create an order.
+The response of the request includes prices, a lightning invoice and a bitcoin address in case the feature `onchain_payment` is supported.
+3. Client pays the order with their method of choice before the order is expired.
+4. Client pulls `GET /lsp/channels/{id}` to determine the status of his payment.
+As soon as `payment.state` switches to `PAID` they can attempt a channel open.
+5. Client calls `POST /lsp/channels/{id}/open` with the nessecary parameters for a channel open.
+The LSP directly attempts a channel open and responds with the result.
+The client gets direct feedback if the attempt succeeded or why it failed.
+6. The `channel` object in `GET /lsp/channels/{id}` represents the state of the channel. `expiry_ts` shows when the LSP is allowed to close the channel again.

 ## Features